 There are many myths surrounding solar energy.
-Solar is a fast-growing and emerging industry that is still on the cusp of its most significant breakthrough.
-The success of solar has caused opponents to create widely circulated solar energy myths that are outdated or entirely false.
-Let’s debunk those misconceptions and show why solar is a great bet for your energy needs.
+Solar is a fast-growing and emerging industry that is still experiencing revolutionary changes every day.
+The success of solar has caused opponents to create widely circulated solar energy myths that are either outdated or entirely false.
+We want to debunk those misconceptions and show you why solar is the best solution for your energy problems.

 Solar panels’ efficiency remains the same, but the output generated may be reduced from 60% up to 80% depending on cloud cover.
 Solar radiation and photons, which are what solar panels need, are still making their way down to the Earth’s surface.
 When your solar system is designed, that annual output number considers how many cloudy days your area receives on average.
 Despite any clouds or intermittency, your system will produce what you were promised by the end of the year while supplying your needs every day.

 For this solar energy myth, we’ll let math and experience speak for themselves.
 If you ask any solar system owner, they will tell you first hand of the fast paybacks.
 Switching to solar makes most people more aware of their home’s energy consumption, so they alter their behavior to decrease their peak-time demand.
 It becomes a lifestyle.
 This is not necessary, although it is recommended, and will reduce the time it takes for your system to pay for itself.

 Let’s talk about the averages, and remember Californians are on the better side of the spectrum due to their location.
 The usual payback period for most American homeowners is anywhere between 4-6 years.
 Businesses can see a faster payback period, approximately 3 years.
 Keep in mind that a solar system’s lifespan is generally 20+ years, so that gives homeowners at least 14 years, usually more than 20 years, of free energy and extra money in their pocket.
 Additionally, we offer a 25-year warranty on their solar energy systems so you’re guaranteed to get the quickest payback period in the market!